HazyResearch/fonduer/docs/user/getting_started.rst

     $ sudo apt install libmagickwand-dev

 .. note::
-    Fonduer recommends using PostgreSQL version 9.6 or later.
+    Fonduer is compatible with PostgreSQL version 9.6, 10, and 11 (12 is not compatible as of v0.7.1).

 .. note::
     Fonduer requires ``poppler-utils`` to be version 0.36.0 or later.